AuroraHosts/public-docs/docs/Billing area/Requesting a refund.md

 If your request falls into the criteria for eligability you'll receive a response in your ticket and a refund within 12-24 hours.

 :::warning
-After a refund has been given your service will be terminated and **all the data** will be deleted.
+After a refund has been processed your service will be terminated and **all the data** will be deleted.
 Please back up all data prior to a refund request.
 :::